-We follow the Israeli Companies Law, the relevant provisions of which are summarized in this annual report, rather than comply with the Nasdaq requirement relating to the quorum for shareholder meetings, as described in Item 10.B "Additional Information - Memorandum and Articles of Association - Voting, Shareholders' Meetings and Resolutions", and rather than comply with the Nasdaq requirements relating to compensation committees (other than the due composition thereof), our audit committee (in its capacity as our compensation committee) fulfills the duties of a compensation committee in accordance with the Companies Law, as described in Item 6 "Directors, Senior Management and Employees - Board Practices."In addition, we are exempt from Nasdaq's requirement to send an annual report to shareholders prior to our annual general meetings.
+We follow the Israeli Companies Law, the relevant provisions of which are summarized in this annual report, rather than comply with the Nasdaq requirement relating to the quorum for shareholder meetings, as described in Item 10.B "Additional Information - Memorandum and Articles of Association - Voting, Shareholders' Meetings and Resolutions", rather than comply with Nasdaq's shareholder approval requirements with respect to equity compensation plans, as described in Item 6.C "Directors, Senior Management and Employees - Board Practices-Office Holder Compensation", and rather than comply with the Nasdaq requirements relating to compensation committees (other than the due composition thereof), our audit committee (in its capacity as our compensation committee) fulfills the duties of a compensation committee in accordance with the Companies Law, as described in Item 6.A "Directors, Senior Management and Employees - Board Practices, as described in Item 6.A "Directors, Senior Management and Employees - Board Practices Law, as described in Item 6.A "Directors, Senior Management and Employees - Board Practices," In addition, we are exempt from Nasdaq's requirement to send an annual report to shareholders prior to our annual general meetings.
 Instead, we file annual reports on Form 20-F electronically with the SEC and post a copy on our website.